 As interesting as it is to look at average solar panel cost in the United States, it’s also very helpful to understand what solar will cost in each state.
 Prices can vary significantly depending on where you live.
 A number of factors impact this variation – one of the most influential is the cost of electricity.
-That’s one reason for why Florida’s average solar cost is so much lower than the cost of solar in Massachusetts – electricity costs in the Northeast are high when compared to the rest of the U.S. Take a look at the table below, which contains average prices by state in 2015.
-(Note that, as mentioned above, the average national price is $0.13 lower in 2016.)
+That’s one reason for why Florida’s average solar cost is so much lower than the cost of solar in Massachusetts – electricity costs in the Northeast are high when compared to the rest of the U.S. Take a look at the table below, which contains average prices by state in 2017.

 The biggest takeaway from this data isn’t that some states are “better” than others when it comes to solar prices: it’s that solar panel cost is low and affordable across the board.
 Almost every state falls within a $0.40 cent margin of the $3.16 national average for 2017.
 An additional takeaway is that many of the top 10 solar states in the U.S. for installed capacity are higher than the national average for cost per watt (including the nation’s leader California).
 Clearly, solar isn’t only worth it in the regions of the United States where costs are extremely low – there is a healthy trend of adoption across the states without direct correlation to lowest cost per watt.